quinnmcphail/blog.quinnmcphail.com/src/pages/setup-lwc/index.md

 This will create a new directory, `dist`, that you can deploy to whatever hosting service you want.
 I recommend checking out [Heroku](https://www.heroku.com/) or [Netlify](https://www.netlify.com/).
 They both offer free tiers and make it super easy to distribute your application.

-Now go create something awesome!
+Now go create something awesome with Lightning Web Components!

 ## Thanks!